 - Buy only what won’t pollute, or carry it out.

 - Use safe drinking water or purify water yourself.

 - An entry fee of Rs.
 3,000 (foreigners), Rs.
 1,500 (SAARC nationals) and additional VAT must be paid at the designated ticket counter per person.

-- Valid entry permits are available from the National Parks ticket counter at the Nepal Tourism Board, Bhrikuti Mandap, Kathmandu or park entrance gate at Manjo.
+- Valid entry permits are available from the National Parks ticket counter at the Nepal Tourism Board, Bhrikuti Mandap, Kathmandu, or the park entrance gate at Manjo.

 - Entering the park without a permit is illegal.
 Park personnel may ask for the permit, so visitors are requested to keep the permit with them.

 - Get a special permit for documentary/filming from the Department of National Parks and Wildlife Conservation.

 - Don’t remove or damage plants and animals.
 All flora and fauna are fully protected and must not be disturbed.